 Before the Surgery

-Before any cosmetic surgery, the first step is a consultation with Dr. Masri.
+Before any cosmetic breast surgery, the first step is a consultation with Dr. Masri.
 During this consultation, he will listen to your goals for the outcome of the procedure and help you to figure out what is realistic and achievable for your body.

 One of the most important decisions you’ll need to make before your augmentation is the size of the implants.
 While most people think of comically huge breasts when they think, the modern reality is that they can be practically any size and, if chosen well, will look quite natural.
 The simplest way to decide what size would suit your frame is to place the varying sizes of implants into your bra under your shirt and then look in the mirror.
 Some women find that taking pictures of each size on their frame helps a great deal with this process since it adds a bit of distance that aids in objectivity.